fniessink/toisto/docs/background.md

 Add more languages, but this requires help from native speakers in those languages.

 Add more grammar and semantics.
-For example, verb tenses or opposites (big/small).
+For example, more verb tenses or opposites (big/small).

-Add more quiz types, such as cloze deletions or changing statements into questions.
+Add more quiz types, such as cloze deletions or reading exercises.

 Explain grammar.